aazucena/cycseq/README.md

 - This software is based on the extramuros project, but has a different primary goal.
 This software is not (currently) suitable for collaborative writing, but maybe it should be.
 - This software is a kind of prototype without regard to testing, architecture or clean code.
 - You can save and load your content.
 It will be saved in a custom json.file and automoatically download by pressing the save button.
+There seems to be a bug with missing newlines when a saved file is loaded